What are dominant sex traits?

 Examples of X-linked dominant disorders include Rett syndrome, the X-linked lissencephaly and double-cortex syndrome, and incontinentia pigmenti type 1, characterized by dermatological, ocular, dental, and neurological abnormalities.

-See also What are eagle personality traits in humans?
+See also What are darry personality traits?

 If a trait is autosomal, then the males from the F1 crosses could have either the phenotype of their mother or their father.
 If the males from the F1 crosses all have the same phenotype, then the trait is autosomal.
 If the males from the F1 crosses have different phenotypes, then the trait is sex-linked.